ctu-mrs/ctu-mrs.github.io/docs/simulation/simulation_speed.md

 Simulation In The Loop (SITL) can be run faster or slower than real-time.

 The speed factor is set using the environment variable PX4_SIM_SPEED_FACTOR.
-For example, to run the simulation at 2 times the real-time speed put the following command to your `session.yml` into `pre_window:` part:
+For example, to run the simulation at 2 times the real-time speed put the following command to your `session.yml` into `pre_window` part:

 ```bash
 export PX4_SIM_SPEED_FACTOR=2